The Riemannian curvature identities of a $G_2$ connection with skew-symmetric torsion and generalized Ricci solitons: Integrable manifolds with closed torsion

 In terms of the torsion connection \eqref{gein1} can be written in the form (see \cite{IS})

-We have \begin{thrm} Let $(M,\p)$ be a compact integrable $G_2$ manifold with closed torsion, $dT=0$.
-The next two conditions are equivalent. \begin{itemize} \item[a).] $(M,\p)$ is a steady generalized gradient Ricci soliton. i.e. there exists a smooth function $f$ determined with $u=\exp(-\frac12f)$ where $u$ is the first eigenfunction of the Schr\"odinger operator \eqref{schro} such that \eqref{gein1}, equivalently \eqref{gein4}, hold. \item[b).]
-For $f$ determined by the first eigenfunction $u$ of the Schr\"odinger operator \eqref{schro} with $u=\exp(-\frac12f)$, the vector field \end{itemize} The $\sb$-parallel vector field $V$ determines $d\theta$ and preserves the $G_2$ structure $(g,\p)$,
+This combined with Proposition~\ref{grsol} yield \begin{thrm} A compact integrable $G_2$ manifold $(M,\p)$ with closed torsion is a steady generalized gradient Ricci soliton, i.e. there exists a smooth function $f$ on $(M,\p)$ such that the equivalent equations \eqref{gein1} and \eqref{gein4} hold. \end{thrm} We also have \begin{thrm} Let $(M,\p)$ be a compact integrable $G_2$ manifold with closed torsion, $dT=0$.
+The next two conditions are equivalent. \begin{itemize} \item[a).] $(M,\p)$ is a steady generalized gradient Ricci soliton; \item[b).]
+For $f$ determined by the first eigenfunction $u$ of the Schr\"odinger operator \eqref{schro} with $u=\exp(-\frac12f)$, the vector field \end{itemize} Consequently, on any compact integrable $G_2$ manifold with closed torsion there exists a $\sb$-parallel vector field $V$ which determines $d\theta$ and preserves the $G_2$ structure $(g,\p)$ and the torsion 3-form $T$,